Faisal of Saudi Arabia: Military development

+Military cities

+During his reign, Faisal oversaw the establishment of the first advanced military cities.
+These cities were designed as modern complexes, encompassing military bases, training and shooting fields, warehouses for storing ammunition and combat equipment vehicles, as well as residential neighborhoods with educational, healthcare, recreational, and commercial facilities.
+These military cities also featured landscaped gardens, green spaces, and sports clubs.
+The inaugural military city was the King Faisal Military City, established in 1971 near the city of Khamis Mushait in the southern region.
+Subsequently, the King Abdulaziz Military City was established in the northwestern region and was officially inaugurated by King Faisal in 1973.
+These military cities represented significant developments in infrastructure and provided comprehensive facilities to support military personnel and their families.

 Steps against coups d'état

 The 1950s and 1960s saw numerous coups d'état in the region.
-Muammar Gaddafi's coup that overthrew the monarchy in oil-rich Libya in 1969 was especially threatening for Saudi Arabia due to the similarity between the two sparsely-populated desert countries.
+Muammar Gaddafi's coup that overthrew the monarchy in oil-rich Libya in 1969 was especially threatening for Saudi Arabia due to the similarity between the two sparsely populated desert countries.
 As a result, Faisal undertook to build a sophisticated security apparatus and cracked down firmly on dissent.
 As in all affairs, he justified these policies in Islamic terms.
 Early in his reign, when faced with demands for a written constitution for the country, Faisal responded that "our constitution is the Qur'an".
 In the summer of 1969 he ordered the arrest of hundreds of military officers, including some generals, alleging that a military coup d'état was being planned.
 The coup was planned primarily by air force officers and aimed at overthrowing the monarchy and founding a Nasserist regime in the country.
+King Faisal claimed that Sami Sharaf, one of the Gamal Abdel Nasser's officials, was the planner of the plot.
 The arrests were possibly based on a tip from American intelligence.